Are you considering selling your property?

 Small Steps For Big Results

 The very first thing you have to do?
 Purge, purge and purge some more.
 Not only will de-cluttering help enhance your available space - it will also speed things up when it comes time to move!
 So, get rid of as much as you can (donate! donate! donate!).
-It’s also crucial to neutralize the space by removing anything too personal (or taste-specific).
-Yes, it’s important that Sellers express their personal sense of ‘home’, but remember, Buyers are not just looking for a property; they are seeking a place to lay down their own roots, express themselves, and create life-long memories.
-Your space must allow these Buyers to easily envision themselves living there, which includes creating a neutral canvas that they can easily see as their own.
+It’s also crucial to neutralize the space by removing anything too personal (or taste-specific), though I am a huge fan of seeing some photos and personal mementoes.
+I personally applaud seeing a property where the Sellers have expressed their personal sense of ‘home’, but remember, Buyers are not just looking for a property; they are seeking a place to lay down their own roots, define themselves, and create life-long memories.
+Your space must allow these Buyers to easily envision themselves living there, which includes creating a sufficiently neutral canvas (but not devoid of personality) that they can easily see as their own.
+If you need assistance, we can recommend companies that can help you organize your contents and remove any items that won't be coming to your next property.

 Though it might sound obvious, make sure that your house is squeaky clean (don’t forget inside drawers and cupboards too).
 And, while now is not the time to take on major renovation projects, ensure things are in good repair (fix those broken handles/leaky faucets etc.) will go a long way.